 U.K. COUNCIL FOR PSYCHOTHERAPY (UKCP)

-The Philadelphia Association study programme includes an Introductory Course in Philosophy and Psychotherapy, an Experiential Course and Diploma in Community and Psychotherapy and full Psychoanalytic Psychotherapy Training.
+The Philadelphia Association study programme includes an Introductory Course in Philosophy and Psychotherapy, an Experiential Course and Diploma in Community and Psychotherapy and the Psychoanalytic Psychotherapy Training.

-Courses might start off remotely this year depending upon the COVID situation and restrictions but we are looking at ways of providing the courses safely so that people can meet at the Philadelphia Association's premises in Hampstead.
-To enquire about the study programme, please email: firstname.lastname@example.org
+Courses will start remotely this year due to COVID - 19.
+We are looking at ways of providing the courses safely so that people can meet at the Philadelphia Association's premises in Hampstead.

 INTRODUCTORY COURSE IN PHILOSOPHY AND PSYCHOTHERAPY